Zoë Shulman | Art Therapy

 Not only do many psychedelics have dissociative properties that can make speaking difficult, but newly accessed trauma that has been repressed in the lower regions of the brain is nearly inarticulable.
 In PAP, post-therapy integration is critical for helping clients to meaningfully process their experiences, emotionally heal, and make lasting behavioral changes.
 Of the legal clinics that offer ketamine-assisted psychotherapy (KAP), few of them offer integration services.
 The ketamine clinics that offer integration services are usually focused on talk therapy, which can be contradictory to the needs of clients who are challenged by the inability to verbalize their MEs and repressed trauma.
 In this literature review, relevant research has been collected and organized in order to piece together a valid picture of art therapy integration for repressed trauma and MEs with PAP clients.

-Artifact III: "Formless & Structure" Group Art Experiential
+Artifact IV: "Formless & Structure" Group Art Experiential

 In my Art Therapy Materials and Techniques class, I co-facilitated a group art experiential titled “Formless & Structure”, which was intended to help clients discover symbolic language and meaning for integrating less conscious affective states.
 By moving through the Expressive Therapies Continuum’s (ETC) hierarchy from the sensory bottom to the symbolic top, we sought to fully engage our class in a multi-modal process that may access change and learning through many neurological pathways.
 “Formless & Structure” was divided into two ten-minute sections, in which our class would first use fluid dry media to move through the kinesthetic, sensory, and affective ETC components; then cross over to the perceptual, cognitive, and symbolic components using resistive dry media.
 Overall, I noted a general trend of students defining two-dimensional formless artworks into structured compositions with contrasting edges that often became sculptural.
 Many of the resulting artworks exhibited either vague or specific representational symbolism.